rdesc/splat/README.md

 [9] Z. Wang, A. C. Bovik, H. R. Sheikh, and E. P. Simoncelli, “Image quality assessment: From error visibility to structural similarity,” IEEE transactions on image processing, vol. 13, no. 4, pp. 600–612, 2004.

-[^1]: These instructions assumes a machine running Ubuntu 22
+[^1]: The instructions assume a machine running Ubuntu 22